Vistula Veneti: Historic references to the Early Slavs

 Modern historians most often link the Veneti to Early Slavs, based on Jordanes' writings from the 6th century:

 It is also clear that the Franks in later centuries (see, e.g., Life of Saint Martinus, Fredegar's Chronicle, Gregory of Tours), Lombards (see, e.g., Paul the Deacon), and Anglo-Saxons (see Widsith's Song) referred to Slavs both in the Elbe-Saal region and in Pomerania generally, as Wenden or Winden (see Wends), which was a later corruption of the word Veneti.
 Likewise, the Franks and Bavarians of Styria and Carinthia referred to their Slavic neighbours as Windische.
+A term still used sparsly today as en exonym for the Slovenes and sometimes also as an endonym by the Carinthian Slovenes.

 It has not been shown that either the original Veneti or the Slavs themselves used the ethnonym Veneti to describe their ethnos.
 Of course, other peoples, e.g. the Germans (called so first by the Romans), did not have a name for themselves other than localized tribal names.